Mass media in São Tomé and Príncipe: Print

-The most popular paper is Téla Nón which is written in Portuguese with a few articles written in Forro (may be the only paper).
+Three newspapers are privately owned, while one is state-run.
+The most popular paper is Téla Nón which is a daily written in Portuguese with a few articles written in Forro Creole (may be the only paper).
 In its early years, it has mainly been the nation's only newspaper, there are about 3 newspapers today.
-Nothing is written in the two other major languages, Ngola (Angolar Creole) and Príncipense Creole.
+Nothing is written in the two other creole languages, Angolar Creole and Principense Creole.